 Really.
 Watch the debt, and if you have some, make sure it is “good” debt.
 Don’t steal from your future to pay for things to pretend at success today.

 Use the same filter for college.
 Make sure you are going for very clear reasons.

 Don’t expect a degree to be your ticket to a better life.
 If you are thoughtful in what you choose to graduate in and how you pay for it, college can be a great idea.
 But that’s a big “IF”.

 Don’t worry about knowing what you want to be when you grow up.
 I’m way past 40 and I still don’t know what I want to be when I grow up.

 Don’t give your kids money and things to substitute for your presence, care, and love.
 That would be a shitty trade off.

 For your own sake, give something back

 What I do know is that when I volunteer, I like myself a little better.
-Sure that’s selfish, but so is love.
+Sure that’s selfish, but so is this thing called love.

 Volunteering is a great way to make a difference, not just to others.
 You might even learn something about your world, and maybe even about yourself.

 So if my selfishness helps the world around me be a little less shitty, that’s a win.